 We teach early reading to those children who have not ‘cracked the code’ through the systematic, synthetic phonics programme Little Wandle Letters and Sounds Revised.
 Children have regular interventions which follow the Little Wandle Letters and Sound progression to ensure they become independent, fluent readers.
 Children also have fully decodable books which are used in school, and as home readers, to improve their phonetic knowledge, decoding skills and comprehension.

 Each term, all children have the opportunity to take part in a reading competition.
 This is a fun way for the whole school to get involved with reading whilst focusing on a specific book title.
-This term’s winners took home 4 tickets to Cadbury World!
-Take a look at our winners and runners-up.
+This term’s winners took home two books of their choice from Amazon!
+Take a look at some of our winners and runners-up.

 Walmley Reading Challenge

 Walmley Junior school library is home to the top 100 book titles that children should read before leaving primary school.
 Children are challenged to read a variety of texts from our top 100 books for Year 3/4 and Year 5/6.
 Our children know how to find high-quality texts written by a wide selection of authors.
 These books range from poetry and comedy to thrillers and adventure – there’s something for everyone!

 Each term, all children learn about one of the best authors and share one of their books as a class reader.
 This is an opportunity for children to become aware of at least 12 quality authors throughout their journey at Walmley Junior School.
 Teachers read their chosen class reader book on a daily basis, modelling fluency and expression.
 Information about each author is displayed on every classroom door so that children are able to see what each author looks like and to find out other titles that they have written.
 Our author corridor also celebrates all of the work children have produced when learning about their author.